tisannai/ubu/README.md

 # Overview

-Ubu is a library for building custom build programs.
+Ubu, Unique Build Utility, is a library for building custom build programs.
 Ubu uses Guile for implemention, which enables convenient and compact build definitions.

 Ubu features: